Interview with Katrina D Hamel

 What would it look like to use your spiritual gifts for God?
-Today, we feature Katrina D Hamel from his debut novel Dividing Sword was published on March 28.
+Today, we feature Katrina Hamel whose debut novel Dividing Sword was published on March 28.
 Katrina shares a bit about her creative process and her personal life.
 As she shares about her gifts for God, I pray her story will motivate you to do the same.

 Q: You got married at 18, what advice would you give to a young woman of that age who is today contemplating marriage?

 A: Marriage is the hardest thing you will ever do!
 I am certainly no expert at it.
 What I do know, is that the choice to get married is about so much more than love and wanting to spend every moment with each other.
 Love at 18 or 19 is powerful and strong, but there are challenges to marrying before careers, travel or university.
 For the first few years, you will be broke, all the time!
 You may have to put mortgages and children on hold for longer than you’d like.